27 Brands of Face Wash to Use If You Have Sensitive Skin

 Buy the facial cleanser above for $11.99 from Garnier.

 DHC is a skin care company started in Japan that makes products using olive virgin oil and no parabens, colorants or added fragrance.
-Their Olive Concentrated Cleansing Oil (featured above) is designed for those with sensitive skin to deeply moisturize and help prevent future dryness.
+The company’s Olive Concentrated Cleansing Oil (featured above) is designed for those with sensitive skin to deeply moisturize and help prevent future dryness.

 Clarins is a skin care company that offers a range of products for people with dry and sensitive skin.
-The cleansing duo above includes a gentle foaming cleanser with Shea butter and a toning lotion with camomile.
+The cleanser above includes a gentle foaming cleanser with Shea butter and gypsophila.
+It’s designed to have a creamy texture that removes dirt and dead skin cells with preserving the moisture in your face.

 Avène skin care products are based in naturally soothing spring water and specifically designed for people with sensitive skin.
-The Cold Cream Cleansing Gel above is hypoallergenic, soap-free, paraben-free and non-drying to provide hydration and nourishment.
+Their products are typically hypoallergenic, soap-free, paraben-free and contain ceramides to help mositurize.
+“Face washes that also contain ceramides are wonderful for sensitive skin because they maintain the skin’s natural protective barrier and water retention,” Green shared.

-Buy the cleansing gel above for $24 from Avène.
+Buy the cleansing oil above for $32 from Avène.

 19. Liz Earle